talllguy/Lab13-LinkedList/README.md

 Lab13-LinkedList
 ================

-Add and remove numbers from a linked list with pointers
+Simple program that reads in a list of 10 numbers, and stores them in a linked list.
+Then, it asked for a number to insert, and another to delete.